Walter Leslie Duncan: Personal life

 Duncan married three times and had four children.
 His first wife Ellen Cousins Riley was the daughter of Edward Riley and the sister of Edward Charles Riley, both of whom were federal Labor MPs.
 They married in 1910 and had three sons, but she died in 1922.
-Duncan re-married the following year to Kathleen Flemming, a bank clerk, with whom he subsequently had a daughter.
-He was widowed a second time in 1941 and re-married in 1946 to Eileen Coutman.
+Duncan remarried the following year to Kathleen Flemming, a bank clerk, with whom he subsequently had a daughter.
+He was widowed a second time in 1941 and remarried in 1946 to Eileen Coutman.
 He died of pneumonia and nephritis on 28 May 1947 in West Tamworth, New South Wales.